 - Hospital staff and administration who want to make the process less about politics and procedure, and more about connecting with patients and staff to meet their needs and increase patient trust and satisfaction.

 - STEM field professionals who want to increase their interpersonal skills, collaborate more effectively with coworkers, and increase productivity.
-(Did you see the recent research from Google about the most important qualities in their managers?
-I could write an entire article on it, but, suffice to say, the “soft skills” of communicating well, empowering staff, and being a good coach top the list!)
+(Did you see the research from Google about the most important qualities in their managers?
+I could write an entire article on it, but suffice to say, the “soft skills” of communicating well, empowering staff, and being a good coach top the list!)

-- Special ed, high school, continuing education, or alternative school system teachers who want to instill extra value into their curriculums and help their students move on with passion, purpose, and a plan.
+- Special education, high school, continuing education, or alternative school system teachers who want to instill extra value into their curriculums and help their students move on with passion, purpose, and a plan.

 - Pastors, priests, and congregational or small group leaders who want to integrate coaching techniques to support and deepen their own faith-based leadership, guidance, and effectiveness.

-- Personal trainers (think: yoga and pilates instructors, group exercise leaders, youth sport coaches, etc.) who want to connect with their client’s body AND mind, helping them develop on both fronts.
+- Personal trainers (think: yoga and pilates instructors, group exercise leaders, youth sport coaches, etc.) who want to connect with their client’s body AND mind, helping them develop in both areas.

 - Reiki, acupuncture, ayurvedic, or homeopathic medicine practitioners who want to boost their credibility and enhance their ability to help their clients feel grounded and progress toward their wellness goals.

 You can take your skills back to your existing role to become a better leader and manager.
-You can incorporate the techniques seamlessly into your current workflow.
-You can stay in your current position while privately coaching a few clients on the side, maintaining that balance until you have more clients than you can care for while working a full-time job.
-(I’m willing to bet that a few coaching techniques will still slip over into your day job. ;))
+You can seamlessly incorporate the techniques into your current workflow.
+You can stay in your current position while coaching a few clients on the side, maintaining that balance until you have more clients than you can care for while working a full-time job.

 Because coaching skills are so complementary to any career or profession, there are plenty of possibilities for using your talents on any path you might take.
 And no matter how you apply these skills, the coach training experience alone will transform your life.